California is protecting people experiencing homelessness during coronavirus and preventing others from losing their homes.

-Help for renters and homeowners
+Help for renters, homeowners, and small landlords

 - Explain your financial situation to your landlord and tell them how much you can pay